aerb/aerb.github.io/content/posts/fail-fast.md

 if (tribble == null)
   return
 ```
-In some contexts this type code is fine, but in most it is not.
+In some contexts this type of code is fine, but in most it is not.
 It is a silent failure, which is the worst type of failure!

 # What is `null`?
 First what is a `null` Tribble?
 While Kotlin certainly supports richer ways of communicating errors, it comes from the tradition of Java and C, so usually uses `null` to represent the absence of a thing.
 From the perspective of `getTribble()` this is an error, since it's only purpose is to return a tribble. `tribble == null` is essentially short for `ERROR_NO_TRIBBLE_FOUND`.